Cattle mutilation: In popular culture

 In 1982, researcher David Perkins authored Altered Steaks on the topic.
 In 1984, Bantam Books published Mute Evidence by journalists Daniel Kagan and Ian Summers.
 In 2014, Christopher O'Brian authored Stalking the Herd.

 The 1977 British television mockumentary Alternative 3 linked mutilations to a fictional plan to transport livestock to secret military bases on the Moon and Mars.

-In the 1985 film Spies Like Us, Dan Aykroyd plays a spy who poses as an alien distract a Soviet missile crew; Aykroyd's character translates a Soviet tale of aliens from a silver disk who dissected an ox.
+In the 1985 film Spies Like Us, Dan Aykroyd plays a spy who poses as an alien to distract a Soviet missile crew; Aykroyd's character translates a Soviet tale of aliens from a silver disk who dissected an ox.
 The 1992 film Sneakers featured Aykroyd as a conspiracy theorist who links aliens to cattle mutilations.
 The X-Files episodes "Eve" and "Irresistible" included mention of cattle mutilations.
 In Dulce, New Mexico and elsewhere, pranksters have added UFO images to roadside signs warning of cattle crossing.
 The 1997 pilot episode of South Park titled Cartman Gets an Anal Probe references UFO and aliens as being linked to cattle mutilation.
 The 2022 film Nope features a biological flying saucer that feeds on livestock.
 The 2025 album Bloodless by Samia loosely uses the phenomenon as a conceptual theme.